Automotive Data Innovations Driving the Next Era of NASCAR Motorsport

 This information allows engineers to monitor how the car performs under the intense demands of racing.
 If unusual patterns appear, such as overheating components or excessive tire wear, teams can make adjustments during pit stops to prevent mechanical issues and maintain performance.

 Telemetry also provides valuable insights after the race.
-Engineers study collected data to identify areas for improvement in areas such as suspension setup, aerodynamics, and engine efficiency.
+Engineers analyze collected data to identify areas for improvement in suspension setup, aerodynamics, and engine efficiency.

 Data-Driven Strategy on Race Day